-AS 0I J une 30, 2018 December 31, 2017 Below-market lease liabilities (1) \$ 57,649 \$ 57,959 Real estate-related intangible liabilities, net \$ 57,649 \$ 57,959
+AS 01 Sept ember 30, 2018 December 31, 2017 Below-market lease liabilities (1) \$ 57,776 \$ 57,959 Real estate-related intangible liabilities, net \$ 57,776 \$ 57,959

-Below-market lease liabilities are recognized during business combinations when the present value of market rate rental cash flows over the term of a lease exceeds the present value of the contractual in-place rental cash flows.
-Accumulated amortization on below-market lease liabilities was \$0.7 million and \$0.4 million as of June 30, 2018 and December 31, 2017, respectively.
-The amortization of below-market lease liabilities increased "Ground and other lease income" in the Company's consolidated statements of operations by \$0.2 million and \$0.3 million for the three and six months ended June 30, 2018, respectively.
-The amortization of below-market lease liabilities increased "Ground and other lease income" in the Company's consolidated statements of operations by \$0.1 million for the period from April 14, 2017 to June 30, 2017.
+(1) Below-market lease liabilities are recognized during business combinations and asset acquisitions when the present value of market rate rental cash flows over the term of a lease exceeds the present value of the contractual in-place rental cash flows.
+Accumulated amortization on below-market lease liabilities was \$0.9 million and \$0.4 million as of September 30, 2018 and December 31, 2017, respectively.
+The amortization of below-market lease liabilities increased "Ground and other lease income" in the Company's consolidated statements of operations by \$0.2 million and \$0.5 million for the three and nine months ended September 30, 2018, respectively.
+The amortization of below-market lease liabilities increased "Ground and other lease income" in the Company's consolidated statements of operations by \$0.2 million and \$0.3 million for the three months ended September 30, 2017 and the period from April 14, 2017 to September 30, 2017, respectively.